Popular Colorado Lakes

 The Grand Mesa Lakes

 Did you know there are over 300 lakes in Grand Mesa National Forest?
-At 10k elevation, the lakes in this northwest Colorado region stay pretty chilly in the summertime, and there’s enough of a variety of lakes that some of them can be reached with ATVs or four-wheel drive, but others are only accessible via hiking, biking, or horseback riding.
+At 10k elevation, the Colorado lakes in this northwest region of the state stay pretty chilly in the summertime, and there’s enough of a variety of lakes that some of them can be reached with ATVs or four-wheel drive, but others are only accessible via hiking, biking, or horseback riding.
 Embark on an adventure to find fishing, camping, and other opportunities in the Mesa Lakes.

 With the Flatirons in full view behind it, and its easy location just north of Boulder, Boulder Reservoir—and its two sister lakes, Sixmile Reservoir and Coot Lake—are a convenient place for Boulder residents and other Front Rangers to cool off on a hot summer day.
 Dog friendly, with trails, beaches, and lots of places to stop and picnic, Boulder Reservoir has opportunities for swimming, boating, and more.